 Uttaratantra, The Furthest Everlasting Stream, discusses that there is ultimately only one vehicle of mind and presents the entire teachings on voidness.
-The source for all of these is The Sutra Indicated by the Bodhisattva Akshayamati.
+The source for all of these is The Sutra Taught by the Arya Akshayamati.
 Additionally, The Sutra Requested by King Dharani Ishvara is the source from which all of the seven points are derived.
 This is mentioned in the second verse of the text, which says:

 (2) The sequential connection of these that is due to their defining characteristics, in the order in which they are to be understood, is as in The Sutra (Requested) by King Dharani.
 From its introduction, one is to be aware of three of its points, while four from its delineations of the Dharma measures of those with the mindset and of the Triumphant Ones.

 To review, the first three points of the seven vajra points are the Clear Evolved Ones, the preventive measures and the assembly – in other words, the Buddhas, the Dharma and the Sangha – and they come from the introductory chapter of the sutra.
 The last four of the seven vajra points have as their source other chapters of the sutra, as indicated by the second half of the second verse.

 The third verse discusses their sequential order: